etomuc/CPC464-iRAM1024/README.md

 <img src="/pictures/build3.jpg" width="640"/>

+If you want to be able to disable the iRAM manually you can solder a pin header to the DIS labeled connections and attach a switch to it which can be placed outside of the computer.

 <sup>In case you are assembling the 576K version with a single SRAM you can leave out the sockets/ICs for PAL3 and SRAM2.
 However if you are using sockets it's recommended to fit them now for an easier, later upgrade.</sup>

 > [!IMPORTANT]